hl7-eu/laboratory/input/pagecontent/crm.md

 For international conventional calibrators containing a complex and ill- defined mixture of isoforms reproduction can be more challenging.
 New stocks might have a different mixture of isoforms and the composition of the analyte will therefore be redefined with the new batches and a new value with a measurement unit will be assigned.
 Therefore, a shift of value in the IVD-MPs is usually observed, making comparison of measurement values unsafe when they are traceable to different international conventional calibrators.

-References:
+### References:

 BIPM.
 VIM: International vocabulary of metrology – Basic and general concepts and associated terms, 3rd edition (2012),(https://www.bipm.org/en/committees/jc/jcgm/publications)

 EC regulation (EU) 2017/746

 ISO.
 In vitro diagnostic medical devices — Requirements for establishing metrological traceability of values assigned to calibrators, trueness control materials and human samples.
-ISO17511.
-2nd edition.
-2020.
+ISO 17511:2020.

+ISO.
+In vitro diagnostic medical devices — Measurement of quantities in samples of biological origin.
+Requirements for certified reference materials and the content of supporting documentation.
+ISO 15194:2009.